Search for content

 Service Times

-All transports have a service time for the pickup and the delivery task.
+All vehicles have a service time for the pickup and delivery task.
 Each task is different: Large or heavy items may require a longer time to load and unload.
 Transports that require extensive load securing will also take longer to execute.
 Also, the conditions at a location or the design of a vehicle might require additional time for service.
 These times are taken into account when considering the time profile of a route.

 Pickup or delivery service times can be specified within a transport.
 Additional service times can be specified at locations and at the vehicles.
 Service time integers are interpreted as seconds needed to perform the service type, whereas service time doubles are interpreted as scaling factors for existing service times.
 The overall service time at a stop is computed as the sum of the service action service time and the once-per-stop service time, which are both explained in more detail further down the page.